amirhnourian/Open_AI_Frozenlake/README.md

 ## Usage

-he input data consists of the FrozenLake maps and the hyperparameters for the Q-learning algorithm.
+The input data consists of the FrozenLake maps and the hyperparameters for the Q-learning algorithm.
 The output data is the Q-table after solving Q-learning.
 You can test the policy with the provided function.
 Lastly, there is a code available for finding the correct number of policies in a set of given episodes with a sampling coefficient.

 To use the code, you need to run each cell in the correct order and follow the instructions provided in the Jupyter file.
 I recommend that you first read the related paper to familiarize yourself with the code and its purpose.
 If you have any further questions, please let me know.